You are here: Home Permitting Wastewater Treatment General Pesticide Permitting Stakeholder Group (PPSG)

 On January 9, 2009, the Sixth Circuit vacated EPA’s 2006 NPDES Pesticides Rule.
 The Court held that the Clean Water Act unambiguously includes “biological pesticides” and “chemical pesticides” with residuals within its definition of “pollutant.”Chemical pesticide residuals are pollutants if they are discharged from a point source requiring an NPDES permit.
 Biological pesticides are always considered pollutants—regardless of whether the application results in residuals—and require an NPDES permit for all discharges from a point source.

 The EPA subsequently requested a two-year stay which was granted by the court.
-NPDES permits will be required for discharges to waters of the U.S. of biological pesticides, and of chemical pesticides that leave a residue, no later than April 9, 2011.
+It stated that NPDES permits were required for discharges to waters of the U.S. of biological pesticides, and of chemical pesticides that leave a residue, no later than April 9, 2011.

 There is no meeting scheduled at this time.
 The date of the next meeting will be announced here.